watson-developer-cloud/node-sdk/README.md

 **Note:** Don't forget to update the `text` variable!

-### Relationship Extraction
-Relationship Extraction has been deprecated.
-If you want to continue using Relationship Extraction models, you can now access them with AlchemyLanguage.
-See the [migration guide][re_migration] for details.

 ### Retrieve and Rank
 Use the [Retrieve and Rank][retrieve_and_rank] service to enhance search results with machine learning.